Glossary of School Terms

 - FAM: an acronym for the Family Access Module, a password-protected section of the CDS website where current families can update their contact information, find an online directory of CDS families, view and download student progress reports, etc.

-- Farm and Garden: The space off the main yard at the 333 campus with fruits, vegetables, trees, sheep, and chickens.
+- Farm & Garden: The space off the main yard at the 333 campus with vegetable gardens, fruit trees, sheep, and chickens.

 - Friday Coffee: Weekly coffee provided on the CDS yard prior to each assembly.
-Parent volunteers sign up to bring the large urns of donated coffee from Church Street Cafe.
+Parent/guardian volunteers sign up to bring the large urns of donated coffee from Church Street Cafe.

 - Friday Morning Assembly: This is a weekly gathering from 8:30-9:00 a.m. on Fridays, in which the entire CDS community is welcomed to student-led assemblies.

-- Grandparents and Special Friends Day: Annual event taking place the Tuesday before Thanksgiving to which all our grandparents and special friends are invited.
+- Grandparents & Special Friends Day: Annual event taking place before Thanksgiving to which all our grandparents and special friends are invited.
 Features student performances and classroom visits.

-- Liaisons: Parents or guardians who act as communicators for upcoming activities or events related to a specific class or grade.
+- Liaisons: Parents/guardians who act as communicators for upcoming activities or events related to a specific class or grade.

-- NDP: Notre Dame Plaza, a senior citizen residential facility directly west of the lower school and early childhood campuses, with whom we share our driveway.
+- NDP: Notre Dame Plaza, a senior citizen residential facility directly west of the Lower School and Preschool campus, with whom we share our driveway.

 - Preschool Gate (AM): The large, vehicular “fire gate” on the 333 campus that is staffed and opened each morning for preschool drop-off from 8:00 - 8:30 a.m.

-- Preschool Gate (PM): The pedestrian section of the black gate facing the driveway where preschool kids are picked up at 2:15 p.m.
+- Preschool Gate (PM): The pedestrian section of the black gate facing the driveway where preschoolers are picked up at 2:15 p.m.

 - SJH: St. Joseph’s Hall, the historic main school building on the 333 campus.

-- Wood Chips: The play area in between lower school and the preschool classrooms covered in wood chips, that houses play structures and a sandbox.
+- Wood Chips: The play area in between the Lower School building and Preschool classrooms covered in wood chips, that houses play structures and a sandbox.